 To convert an image like this into a camera ready film positive is very easy.

-Simply convert the image into a black and white or grayscale bitmap and “invert” it using a bitmap editor.
 This resultant image will be what you will use to make your film positive—a black on white “wrong reading” image.
-See the example.

 Preparing art like this is somewhat more complicated.
 See below for an example.